microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 3. Would you recommend SaaS or PaaS for this customer situation?
 What are the pros and cons of each?

     Wide World Importers stated their interest in PaaS-based solutions that can handle managing and ingesting their existing IoT devices, and easily scale to support future growth as they bring more factories online.
-Azure IoT Hub's features meet the base requirements for their PoC, and can easily scale to manage and ingest telemetry from millions of devices.
+Azure IoT Hub's features meet the base requirements for their PoC and can easily scale to manage and ingest telemetry from millions of devices.
 Since they already have staff on-hand who have IoT development and device management expertise, IoT Hub offers more advanced capabilities and flexibility to fit into their existing architecture as they transition to their new Azure-based architecture.
 Long-term, using IoT Hub for device management and ingest as an entry point into their custom event sourcing architecture is more cost-effective than using Azure IoT Central.

     There are some additional drawbacks to WWI using IoT Central, as with any SaaS-based solution.
 The primary drawback is limited flexibility because the underlying infrastructure is not customizable because its components are not exposed.
 WWI will need to find workarounds if ever their requirements change, and they need customization beyond what is provided by IoT Central's interface and SDK.
 Another limiting factor is how data is accessed.
 Although all the data is stored within a time-series data store, you only have access to it either through IoT Central's UI, which offers flexible filtering and visualizations, or by enabling continuous export of data to Azure Storage, Azure Event Hubs, or Azure Service Bus.
 You cannot directly query the datastore from an external application.